 In order to preserve realism, not all possible thruster positions will be accepted.
-The valid set of allowed positions are represented in the next figure as red bounding boxes.
-The origin of each thruster needs to be contained within one of these bounding boxes to be considered valid.
+The valid set of allowed positions are represented in the Figure 2 as five red bounding boxes.
+In order for a thruster configuration to be considered valid, the origin of each thruster must be contained within one of these bounding boxes and each bounding box must contain no more than one thruster.
 Additionally, all thrusters have the ability to dynamically rotate and thus redirect the direction of its thrust.